 The Gladys developer website was launched two years ago in 2015.
 The goal was to build a community of developer around Gladys.
 Today, the website is not as sexy as it was in 2015, and not that easy to use.
 I’ve been thinking about it a lot, and I’ve tried to see how I can transform this simple website into a real platform that can make the project move forward 🚀🚀.

-You all know that we have currently two websites on the Gladys project:
+You all know that we have currently two websites on the Gladys Assistant:

 The problem is that today these websites are not well organized.
 The main website explains how to install Gladys, but the documentation is on the developer website.
 Modules are only displayed on Gladys developer website.
 Compatible devices are displayed on both websites.
 It’s a mess!